cbonoz/theta24/README.md

 ### Example use case

 * **Creators:**
-    * Post project ideas with their connected address to begin receiving video requests.
+    * Post their portfolio page with their connected address to begin receiving video requests.
-    * Add existing videos in a portfolio carousel
+    * Add existing videos in a portfolio carousel featuring their latest videos.
-    * Get a dedicated url with unique handle that can be shared on the creators existing social media accounts.
+    * Get a dedicated url with unique handle that can be shared on the creator's existing social media accounts without the need for new accounts.

-* **Sponsors:**
+* **Supporters:**
     * Browse through various creator pages and select ones to sponsor.
     * Make a donation with a video request that gets displayed on the creator page.
-    * Creators can auto generate scripts for requests using CreatorPage LLM.
+    * Creators can generate video scripts for their supporters' requests using the CreatorPage LLM.

 When the sponsorship is completed, a blockchain event is emitted with information about the transaction.
-This event can be listened to on other networks or blockchain platforms (or for indexing on `the Graph`).
+This event can be listened to on other networks, blockchain platforms, or event indexing platforms like <a href="https://thegraph.com/" target="_blank">the Graph</a>.

 ### Technologies used

 **Theta Metachain (testnet)**: This app was deployed and supports Theta Testnet.
 Depending on the use case, the event fired from the contract when listing is completed can be used to trigger separate blockchain-specific workflows.

-**Theta Gemma 2B**;

-**Theta Video management API**:
+Every donation and supporter request is indexed on a smart contract that becomes preserved for other creators and platforms to search.

+**Theta Gemma 2B**: Deployed LLM that can only be requested using requests from supporters.
+This provides an additional incentive for creators and supporters to engage on pages and make donations.

+**Theta Video management API**: Creators can back up all their video content to Theta Cloud directly from the CreatorPage app when they are connected with the address associated with the creator page creation.

+creatorpagebeta.vercel.app is also an open source project build on NextJS.
+Build and deploy an instance of this app yourself.

 ### Updating the smart contract